 Best price found: $59.99

-Here comes another success based on our criteria of a quality build with trusted movement for $100.
+Here comes another success based on our criteria of a quality build with a trusted movement for $100.
 Citizen has always been known for its quality and attention to details, as well as offering affordability.

 This classic design looks like any other high-end classic watch with no way to distinguish it from a higher end model, and why should they be any.
 This cheap and cheerful piece has everything you need including the Japanese Eco-Drive movement meaning no battery required.

 The 40mm Stainless steel case on a classic black leather strap is resistance to water to 10 meters.
-The dial is white with gold tone Roman markers and hands, with a Date window at 3 o’clock.
+The dial is white with gold-tone Roman markers and hands, with a Date window at 3 o’clock.
 Topping the face is a scratch resistant mineral crystal.

 Best price found: $87.99

-Casio and in particular G-Shock are the go to brand and model for rugged affordability and this one is no different.
+Casio and in particular G-Shock are the go-to brand and model for rugged affordability and this one is no different.

 This 55mm Red resin case on red resin strap encases the Black analog-digital dial with red and white-tone hands, and index hour markers that really pops in spite of the busy nature of this design.

 There is no way around the hectic design when you consider everything it offers from simple day and date functions to shock and magnetic resistance.
 Under the dial beats the Japanese Quartz movement capable of running all these features protected by scratch resistant mineral crystal giving it a water resistance up to 200 meters.

 4 daily alarms